cn0047/stash/ed/t/programming/README.md

 ## Common stuff

 An `expression` evaluates to a value.
 A `statement` does something.
+`...` - spread operator in variadic function.

 ````sh
 y = x + 1   # an expression
 print y     # a statement